edgedb/easy-edgedb/README.md

 {'Jonathan Harker wins!', 'Jonathan Harker wins!', 'Jonathan Harker wins!'}
 ```

-By the way, in the book this is actually incorrect because Jonathan is weaker than all of the vampire women.
-But right now their `strength` property just returns an `{}` empty set, so even Jonathan's strength of 5 is greater than this.
+By the way, this result is unbelievable because Jonathan is weaker than all of the vampire women (vampires are very strong, both male and female).
+But right now their `strength` property just returns `{}`, so even Jonathan's strength of 5 is greater than this.

 ## Cartesian multiplication

-This is a good time to talk about Cartesian multiplication.
+This brings us to the subject of Cartesian multiplication.
 When you multiply sets in EdgeDB you are given the Cartesian product, which looks like this:

 ![](Cartesian_product.png)